 Each County employee has a civic responsibility to support good government by every available means and in every appropriate manner.
 The public has the right to expect excellent service from all County employees on an equal basis without regard to political affiliation.
 Further, the public should be free from the appearance that support, or non-support, of a person's candidacy for political office may have an effect on the excellent services provided by County employees.
 County employees may participate in political activities as authorized in this section.
 County employees are not restricted from affiliating with organizations of political or partisan nature.
-While off-duty, County employees may attend political meetings; support and advocate political policies and positions, make financial contributions to a political organization and support candidates of their choice in accordance with the U.S. Constitution, Internal Revenue Service (IRS) and the laws of the State of North Carolina.
-No employee can be required to contribute funds for political or partisan purposes as a duty or condition of employment, promotion, or tenure of office.
-This does not apply to employees of Elected Officials.
+While off-duty, County employees may attend political organization and support candidates of their choice in accordance with the U.S. Constitution, Internal Revenue Service (IRS) and the laws of the State of North Carolina.
+No employee can be required to contribute funds for political or partisan purposes as a duty or condition.
 However, all County employees are prohibited from:

-- A. Engaging in any political or partisan activity while on duty; - B. Using or giving the impression of using official authority or influence for the purpose of interfering with or affecting the result of an election or nomination for office; - Coercing, soliciting or compelling contributions for political or partisan purposes by another employee of the County; - D. Using any supplies or equipment of the County for political or partisan purposes; - E. Publicly posting support for a candidate in their office or on their attire while on the job or at the work site. - F. Identifying yourself as a county employee and/or implying that your statements are related to your employment or the County is prohibited.
+- A. Engaging in any political or partisan activity while on duty; - B. Using or giving the impression of using official authority or influence for the purpose of interfering with or affecting the result of an election or nomination for office; - C. Coercing, soliciting or compelling contributions for political or partisan purposes by another employee of the County; - D. Using any supplies or equipment of the County for political or partisan purposes; - E. Publicly posting support for a candidate in their office or on their attire while on the job or at the work site. - F. Identifying yourself as a county employee and/or implying that your statements are related to your employment or the County is prohibited.
 Also identifying yourself as a County employee and posting on social media political campaign comments using offensive materials that are defamatory or using disparaging language.